emanuelsla/HybridXIML/README.md

 ### Reproduction of paper experiments

-Are paper experiments can be reproduced as follows:
+Our paper experiments can be reproduced as follows:

 `$ python3 -m scripts.main`